sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## LLVM IR Operations

-LLVM Intermediate Representation (IR) operations form the backbone of its functionality, providing a rich set of instructions that enable the representation of complex program constructs in a form that is both understandable to humans and suitable for machine processing.
+LLVM IR operations form the backbone of its functionality, providing a rich set of instructions that enable the representation of complex program constructs in a form that is both understandable to humans and suitable for machine processing.
 These operations encompass various functionalities, from basic arithmetic operations to complex control flow and memory management mechanisms.
 The design of LLVM IR operations adheres to the principles of simplicity, efficiency, and flexibility, ensuring that LLVM IR remains powerful yet manageable.

 ### Basic Operations